ga-wdi-exercises/hangman-lab/readme.md

 ### Bonus (Lvl.
 2)

 * Create a menu that shows up when you start and win/lose the game.
-[Inspiration](https://gieseanw.files.wordpress.com/2010/03/hangman_banner.jpg?w=900&h=424).
-See below for a sample menu...
+In the below example, if the user inputs `1`, the game begins.
+If the user inputs `3`, the game closes.

 ```text
 Welcome to Hangman!